joe-scotto/scottokeebs/ScottoAlp/README.md

 # Stabilizer

 The ScottoAlp uses a 3u spacebar, this isn't a unique size but you will have to source a 3u stabilizer wire or make one yourself.
-Both options are easy to do.
+To make your own, simply take a piece of 14/16g wire and bend it at each stabilizer mounting point, then use it as normal.

 # Flashing